 Process before project activities commence

 As a Chief Investigator, once you receive notification your project has been approved for inclusion in the Australian Antarctic Science Program, you must have the required environmental authorisations and permits (i.e. environmental approvals) in place before you commence project activity.
 Please refer to the Environmental approvals and permits page for further information.
+You should also be contacted by Supply Planning to discuss your cargo requirements, including special handling requirements for any samples returning to Australia.
+These requirements will be documented in a Sample Transport Agreement, which you must have finalised prior to commencing project activities.

 If your proposed activities include collecting scientific samples, you will require an Import Permit to import your samples (back to Australia).
 Import Permits help manage Australia’s biosecurity risks and it is recommended you obtain an Import Permit before project activity commences.
 Please note an Import Permit is not an Environmental authorisation and permit.
 For AAD assistance with this process email email@example.com before project activities commence.